secretfader/www/content/blog/2016/life-on-the-inside/index.md

 layout = "post"
 path = "/life-on-the-inside"
-title = "Life on the Inside, Part I"
+title = "Life on the Inside, Part I" illustrationDescription = "A dazzle of zebras.
+(Photo courtesy of Jon Mountjoy on Flicker.
+Used under a Creative Commons BY License.)"
 +++

 I wake up, though not by choice.
 The alarm clock isn't ringing, and the apartment is quiet.
 My bedsheets wrap me in a warm, kind hug; and although the bed is comfortable, I'm miles away from a blissful state of mind.